Khovanskii bases, higher rank valuations and tropical geometry: Valuations on algebras and Khovanskii bases

 \subsection{Khovanskii bases and subduction algorithm}

 The following definition is one of the key definitions in the paper.
 It generalizes the notion of a SAGBI basis (also called a canonical basis in \cite{St}) for a subalgebra of a polynomial ring (\cite{SAGBI}).

-As before, let $A$ be a finitely generated $\k$-algebra and domain equipped with a discrete valuation $\v: A \setminus \{0\} \to \Q^r$ where $0 < r \leq d = \dim(A)$. \begin{definition}[Khovanskii basis] We say that $\mathcal{B} \subset A$ is a {\it Khovanskii basis} for $(A, \v)$ if the image of $\B$ in $\gr_\v(A)$ is a set of algebra generators for $\gr_\v(A)$. \end{definition} The name Khovanskii basis was suggested by B. Sturmfels in honor of A. G. Khovanskii's influential contributions to combinatorial commutative algebra.
+Recall that $\v: A \setminus \{0\} \to \Q^r$ is a discrete valuation where $0 < r \leq d = \dim(A)$. \begin{definition}[Khovanskii basis] We say that $\mathcal{B} \subset A$ is a {\it Khovanskii basis} for $(A, \v)$ if the image of $\B$ in $\gr_\v(A)$ is a set of algebra generators for $\gr_\v(A)$.
+Note that we do not require $\mathcal{B}$ to be finite although the case of main interest is when it is finite. \end{definition} The name Khovanskii basis was suggested by B. Sturmfels in honor of A. G. Khovanskii's influential contributions to combinatorial commutative algebra.

 \begin{remark} Let $A$ be a subalgebra of a polynomial algebra $\k[\x]$.
 A Khovanskii basis for a lowest term valuation, as in Example \ref{ex-valuation}(2), is usually called a {\it SAGBI basis}, which stands for {\it Subalgebra Analogue of Gr\"obner Basis for Ideals} (see \cite{SAGBI}, \cite[Chapter 11]{St}).
 So the theory of Khovanskii bases far generalizes that of SAGBI bases. \end{remark}